Become an Interior Architect: Step-by-Step Career Guide

 Accredited bachelor's degree programs in architecture are commonly offered as a Bachelor of Architecture (B.Arch.) and last five years.
 Topics of study might include urban design, technology, interior architecture, physics, architectural math and the history of architecture.
 The curriculum of these programs often includes both lectures and design studios.

-- Complete courses related to interior architecture.
+- Complete courses related to interior design.
 Students who plan to work as interior architects often can choose electives related to this specialty.
-These courses might explore topics like lighting or building materials.
+These courses might explore topics like lighting or building materials, paint styles, flooring, and so on.
+It is important for architects who wish to focus on interior design to obtain this knowledge, as although similar, the aesthetics related to interior design are a bit more nuanced than those pertinent to exterior composition.

 Step 2: Complete an Internship